If you are in the right mood, this is a perfect lunch. To really appreciate it, watch Episode 5 of Season 1 of "Midnight Diner".

 This is terrific.
 Made in one pot too.
 If you buy the pesto it takes only minutes.
 You can also make it with stringless sugar snap peas or pea pods.
 Nancy made pesto last summer and froze it in silicone cupcake holders.
 (Revised January 2021)

 One half of a 7 oz. container pre-made pesto, or more to taste.
 (For a real thrill, you can pound your own pesto here).
 The NYT has good basic blender recipe here.
+If you use the NYT recipe, one cup of basil is about 20 grams.

 3/4 lb.
 Linguine pasta